scastillo/not-youtube-dl/README.txt

 distribution packages are often outdated.
 As a rule of thumb, youtube-dl releases at least once a month, and often weekly or even daily.
 Simply go to http://yt-dl.org/ to find out the current version.
-Unfortunately, there is nothing we youtube-dl developers can do if your distributions serves a really outdated version.
+Unfortunately, there is nothing we youtube-dl developers can do if your distribution serves a really outdated version.
 You can (and should) complain to your distribution in their bugtracker or support forum.